The 4 Things You Need to Do to Pass the Bar Exam

 3. Get Meaningful Feedback

 Working in isolation, whether in an impersonal course with a large group of other students or at home alone in front of a computer, you’re never sure if the work you’re doing is productive and on track for success.
-Your job is not just to listen or “study” or read or outline–your job is to pass the bar exam.
-And passing will only happen if you’re practicing and the work you’re doing is high enough quality that it will get a passing score.
+Your job is not just to listen or read or outline–your job is to pass the bar exam.
+And passing will only happen if you’re practicing and the work you’re doing is of high enough quality that it will get a passing score.